avatar-kaleb/kalebmckelvey-site/blog/everyone-has-a-story-what-s-yours-have-conversations-deeper-than-small-talk.md

 They each have been through the roller coaster of life to get them where they are now.
 We only discover their story when making an effort to reach deeper than the weather, sports, and "how was your weekend" talks.

 How can we change?
-Asking open-ended questions and taking the time develop that self-disclosure trust, the knowledge is a two-way street.
+Asking open-ended questions and taking the time to develop that self-disclosure trust, the knowledge is a two-way street.

 ## Reflect on your story

  Not only can one's story inspire and motivate you - it helps us to think about our own life:

-1. What have we done to make it better for others and for ourselves?
+1. What have we done to make it better for others and ourselves?
 2. How have we gotten to this moment?
 3. What stories, experiences, and moments have made us who we are?
 4. How can we share them with others?